Lomachenko wins in return from military service in Ukraine

+NEW YORK (AP)Vasiliy Lomachenko is headed home to Ukraine, ready to resume military service during his country’s war with Russia.

+Next time he returns, he hopes it’s for a chance to become the undisputed lightweight champion.

-NEW YORK (AP)Vasiliy Lomachenko returned from military service in Ukraine and beat Jamaine Ortiz by unanimous decision Saturday night to restart his quest to get another shot at the lightweight titles.
+Lomachenko beat Jamaine Ortiz by unanimous decision Saturday night to restart his quest to get another shot at what he calls his dream of owning all four 135-pound titles.

 Lomachenko got stronger as the fight went on after a slow start that perhaps could have been due to his ring rust.

-Lomachenko returned to his country after it was invaded by Russia in February and joined a territorial defense battalion, patrolling the streets to enforce a 10 p.m. curfew.
+Lomachenko returned to his country after it was invaded in February and joined a territorial defense battalion, patrolling the streets to enforce a 10 p.m. curfew.

-Now he’s back and hoping for a shot at Devin Haney, the undisputed lightweight champion who was sitting ringside and joined him in the ring after the fight.
+Wearing trunks that looked like military camouflage with Ukraine’s blue-and-yellow flag along the side of the belt, he’s back now and hoping for a shot at Devin Haney, the undisputed lightweight champion who was sitting ringside and joined him in the ring after the fight.

 Lomachenko (17-2) won by scores of 117-111, 116-112 and 115-113 – a couple of the cards too wide for Teofimo Lopez, the former 135-pound champion who beat Lomachenko in October 2020.